MapcreatorIO/interactive/docs.md

 map.api.levels().levels.forEach(function(level) {
 	levels.push({
 		'text': level.level,
-		'click': level.changeTo
+		'click': level.changeTo,
+		'disabled': {
+			'event': 'level_changed',
+			'callback': function() {
+				return map.api.levels().current == level.level;
+			}
+		}
 	});
 });
 map.api.controls.add(levels);
 ```
-The code in the example will add a cluster of all levels to the control container and when they're clicked the map will change to that level.
+The code in the example will add a cluster of all levels to the control container, the button for the current level will be disabled and when a button is clicked the map will change to that level.

 ### addEventListener
 The `addEventListener` method is used to add an eventListener to an event.